-- There may be shortages of Mifegymiso in coming months.
+- There may be temporary shortages of Mifegymiso.

-- Many pharmacies are rationing drugs, including prescription birth control, and there may be shortages of contraceptives such as condoms in the near future.
+- Pharmacies may ration drugs, including prescription birth control, and there may be shortages of contraceptives such as condoms.
 You may only be able to get a short supply of a prescription at a time.

-- Access to STI testing and other sexual and reproductive healthcare is more difficult.
+- Access to STI testing and other sexual and reproductive healthcare may be more difficult.

 - Protecting staff and patients by following all necessary protective measures, including screening, disinfecting, using personal protective equipment, etc.

 - Increasing usage of medical abortion via Mifegymiso, rather than surgical abortion, to minimize physical contact